bailey27/cppcryptfs/README.md

 	For Dokany, you probably want to use the binary distribution from here: https://github.com/dokan-dev/dokany/releases
+	(be sure to select "install development files" in the installer options)

 	The default (master) branch of cppcryptfs is for building with Dokany 1.0.0-RC4.